 Why should the UK double tree cover?

-We believe one of the best solutions to protect our environment and achieve net zero emissions (removing as many emissions as we produce) is to double UK forest, but government targets currently fall well short.
+We believe one of the best solutions to protect our environment and achieve net zero is to plant more trees – including more street trees, forests and hedgerows.
+But government targets currently fall well short.